AyzinA/ovpn-tc/README.md

 ## Systemd Service (Automated via Script)

-This project includes an automated setup for a systemd service that will run OpenVPN with Traffic Control at system startup.
+This project includes an automated setup for a systemd service that will run OpenVPN with Traffic Control if enabled at system startup.

 ### Service File Details